youwol/flux-view/README.md

             class:  attr$(
                 timer$,
                 ( countDown:number ) => countDown <5 ? 'text-red' : 'text-green',
-                { wrapper: (class) => `count-down-item ${class}`}
+                { wrapper: (classColor) => `count-down-item ${classColor}`}
             ),
             innerText: attr$( timer$, (countDown:number) => `${countDown} s`) }
     ]
 }
 ```
-- sideEffects is a function that provides a handle to execute side effects once the
+- **sideEffects** is a function that provides a handle to execute side effects once the
-attribute/child as been set/added; both the domain's data and the rendered HTMLElement are provided to this function.
-For instance, a common use case is to focus an input after being dynamically added to the DOM.
+attribute/child has been set/added; both the domain's data and the rendered HTMLElement are provided to this function.

+## **children$** function

+When working with array of domain data **flux-view** provides the function **children**.
+This function is similar to **attr$** and **child$** defined above but add an extra piece
+of logic to avoid flushing all the children and re-rendering them all each time a new array is emitted.
+The library provide 2 policies for such case:
+-    ReplaceChildrenPolicy: when a new array of domains data is emitted, only new elements
+are created, previous elements that are not part of the new array are removed.
+Element comparison
+is by default references comparison (valid if domain data are immutables), but a custom function can provided.
+-   AppendOnlyPolicy: when a new array of domains data is emitted,
+corresponding DOM elements are appended, no replacements, no deletions.

+The reader can find more information in the [documentation](https://youwol.github.io/flux-view/dist/docs/modules/children_.html#children_-1).

 # Technical details